Gkemon/App-Watermark/README.md

 </p>

 * **Simple**: Extremely simple to use.
 For using <b>Step Builder Design Patten</b> undernath,here IDE greatly helps developers to complete the steps for creating an watermark.
 * **Powerful**: Customize almost everything.
 It uses a layout resource which will be shown in your app as an watermark.
-So as an developer,you are very used to layout resources and you are very powerful to customize it.
+So as an developer,you are very used to with layout resources and you are very powerful to customize it.
 * **Transparent**: It shows logs,success-responses, failure-responses , that's why developer will nofity any event inside the process.

 <details>